How to Write an Impressive UC Activities List

 Extracurricular #1: Swim Team, Captain

-Description: I was elected by 50 teammates as Captain in junior and senior year.
+What did you do?
+I was elected by 50 teammates as Captain in junior and senior year.
 I competed in all strokes and types of events, but eventually specialized in sprints and sprint relays.
 I founded a new peer-to-peer mentoring program, pairing up freshman swimmers with junior and senior mentors to support transitions to high school.
-(318 characters)
+(318 characters of 350 allowed)

 Extracurricular #2: Jazz Band, Lead Tenor Saxophone

-Description: I was the lead tenor saxophonist for my school’s jazz band.
+What did you do?
+I was the lead tenor saxophonist for my school’s jazz band.
 Of weekly rehearsal time, 6+ hours were spent on independent practice.
 I performed at regional jazz festivals and helped the band win the highest ratings in junior and senior year.
 I performed 14 solos, the most of any member in a group of 18.
-(301 characters)
+(301 characters of 350 allowed)

 What’s the best way to choose the order for listing activities?

-When determining the order to list items in the Activities and Awards section of the UC application, your child will want to start by thinking about which items are the most impressive while also thinking about which activities best represent who your child is.
+When determining the order to list items in the Activities and Awards section of the UC application, your child will want to start by thinking about which items are the most impressive, and which items best represent who your child is.

 For example, your child may have held a leadership position in a school club (we’ll call that “Activity A”).
-If that club is something they only participated in for one year way back in ninth grade and isn’t something they’ve enjoyed since that time, then that activity isn’t truly representative of your child and their interests.
+If that club is something they only participated in for one year way back in ninth grade, then Activity A isn’t truly representative of your child and their interests.
 On the other hand, they may have held a secondary position in a club they were involved in for all four years (“Activity B”).
-Since that activity better demonstrates their interests, it would be advantageous to start with Activity B.
+Since Activity B better demonstrates their interests and the active role they played in the club, it would be advantageous to start with Activity B.

 Other Coursework

-Definition: Any academic courses that don’t fall under the UC A-G subject requirement.
+UC’s Definition: These are academic courses other than those in the UC’s required A-G subject areas.
 Courses in philosophy, religion, business, and other subjects often fall into this category.

 Our advice: Your child should include any non A-G courses that are directly relevant to and aligned with their interests, goals, or motivations for applying to the UC system.